Hey, you're new here! I love new people, welcome.

 - Tarrannum Masood from India, Band 8

 Academic Module – 3rd place

-- Nicoleta Roxana Poiana from Romania, Band 7.5
+- Elizabeth Ebunife Adelore from Nigeria, Band 7.5

 General Training Module – 1st place

-Congratulations!
-To show our appreciation to the winners we are sending their certificates of achievement to their emails.
-Winning IELTS results will be displayed in the IELTS-Blog hall of fame – so if you won, please feel free to show them off to your friends!
+Dear winners, we’re applauding your efforts and sending your special certificates of achievement to your emails.
+Your IELTS results will be displayed in the IELTS-Blog hall of fame – please feel free to show off to your family and friends!

-Hope to hear from the winners the stories of how they prepared and studied, and what helped them achieve success in IELTS.
+This is why we’re asking all the winners to share their stories of how they prepared and studied, and what helped them achieve success in IELTS.
 Anything they wish to share will be posted on IELTS-Blog without delay, so everyone can use the same technique and get a better score in their own exam this month.

 P.S.
 IELTS results competition runs every month, and everyone is welcome to participate.
 Learn how to enroll here.